Dsap5131/checkers/README.md

 # TODO

 1. GRAPHICS BABY
+2. Improve makefile to run server and client for easy runnings
-2. Should server need to make the rules object before giving it to referee?
+3. Should server need to make the rules object before giving it to referee?
-3a.
-Improve READMEs, Update diagrams and design pngs (includes making a guide to how a game works) 3b.
+4a.
+Improve READMEs, Update diagrams and design pngs (includes making a guide to how a game works) 4b.
 Create information as to why online player stores piece locally
-4. Improve the gracefully shutdown off ports throughout the program.
+5. Improve the gracefully shutdown off ports throughout the program.
-5. Improve code in server and client.
+6. Improve code in server and client.
-6. Instance checking on parameters?
+7. Instance checking on parameters?
 What is the best practice
-7. Should Move return copies of the Position?
+8. Should Move return copies of the Position?
 Is this a vulnerability if not.
-8. Add makefile, just needs pytest
+9. Add makefile, just needs pytest
-9. (Optional) Research and implement optional typing for the use of GamePiece
+10. (Optional) Research and implement optional typing for the use of GamePiece
-10. Should typing be done through strings and not imports (this can help with circular imports?)
+11. Should typing be done through strings and not imports (this can help with circular imports?)

 # Directories